olfa-arfani/labs/README.md

+# Installation guide

-# Make sure Java is installed in your machine or use openjdk11
+## Make sure Java is installed in your machine or use openjdk11

 ## check .bash_profile or .bashrc depending on your environment settings